Dear Balaji,

 Dear VK,

-As an HR personnel, your firm conviction like presumption is totally uncalled for in view of the fact that neither the poster of the question has stated that the absentee has joined another post, nor he has mentioned that there is any clause of termination in the appointment letter or the agreement with the absentee employee.
+As an HR personnel, your firm conviction like presumption is totally uncalled for in view of the fact that neither the poster of the question has stated that the absentee has joined another post, nor has he mentioned that there is any clause of termination in the appointment letter or the agreement with the absentee employee.

-So, if you prefer to adopt shortcuts or presumptions in doing your duty, at least don't advise others not to observe due policies and formalities of HR.
+So, if you prefer to adopt shortcuts or presumptions in doing your duty, at least don't advise others not to observe the due policies and formalities of HR.

 From India, Delhi